Everest Base Camp Trek

 Overview

-Why the Everest Base Camp trek would be ideal for you:
+Why Would the Mount Everest Base Camp Trek Packages be Ideal for you?

-We spend some prime time on Kalapaththar with our video cams busy for some of the best pictures on earth.
+We spend some prime time on Kala Patthar with our video cameras busy for some of the best pictures on earth.
 Real close-up views of the spectacular landscapes surrounding us from all angles leave us breathless for some time…it’s simply incredible!!
-As a result, the awesome experiences of this trip far outweigh our Everest Base Camp cost.
+As a result, the awesome experiences of this trip far outweigh our Everest Base Camp trek cost.
 This is a once-in-a-lifetime trek you’re likely never going to forget.
-If you’re looking for something more challenging, try our ‘3 High Passes’ trek which would be ideal for experienced trekkers who’ve done alpine altitudes; it’s a thrilling venture.
+If you’re looking for something more challenging, try our Everest Three Passes trek which would be ideal for experienced trekkers who’ve done alpine altitudes; it’s a thrilling venture.

-Is Everest Base Camp Trip cut out for you?
+Is the Mount Everest Base Camp Trip cut out for you?

-If you know you have the physical fitness, this is an arduous grade trek (level 5) as you walk to Base Camp and ascend Kalapaththar at over 5000m.
+If you know you have physical fitness, this is an arduous grade trek (level 5) as you walk to Base Camp and ascend Kala Patthar at over 5000m.
 This is where we get the best close-up views of the highest mountains in the world.
-Please get involved in some good physical activity at least 3 months prior to your EBC venture.
+Please get involved in some good physical activity at least 3 months before your EBC venture.

-Walking hours stated within the itinerary are given as approximates only.
+Walking hours stated within the Mount Ebc trek itinerary are given as approximates only.
 Timings stated exclude lunch stops and will vary depending on the pace of your group.
 We encourage our guests to walk at a comfortable pace suitable to the body.

 Trip Factors:

-Maximum altitude: 5545m…we summit at Kalapaththar for views that leave you stunned, virtually!
+• Maximum altitude: 5545m…we summit at Kalapathar for views that leave you stunned, virtually!

 • Besides the plentiful rugged mountains, you witness everything from serene alpine lakes and glacial plains to milky frothy rivers and valleys covered in pink blossoms, especially in spring.